National MP Judith Collins says John Key threw her under a bus over Oravida scandal

-National MP Judith Collins says she felt "absolutely hurt" after former Prime Minister John key stripped of the title "honourable," after she had been forced to resign shortly before the 2014 election.
+National MP Judith Collins says she felt "absolutely hurt" after former Prime Minister John Key stripped her of the title "honourable," after she had been forced to resign shortly before the 2014 election.

 She said Key had thrown her under a bus.